 Sake is likely sold in every Japanese Restaurant in Bangkok.
 Generally a “house sake” and a couple more.
 To learn a bit about sake tasting we called in at our local Sha-Raku Japanese Sake Bar where tasting offers either 3 small sake or 3 small sho-chu at decent.
 Also an impressive sake selection with house sake which comes accompanied by sushi and all the usual Izakaya sides.

 5. Sushi (すし, Sushi)

 Curry isn’t Chinese, sake means alcoholic beverage and sushi is not raw fish.
 Learning a lot since my move to Bangkok.
 Sushi is “cooked vinegared rice topped with ingredients” and the origins of sushi are traced back to Southeast Asia (Mekong River).
 Apparently more local than I had realised.
 I remember my introduction to Japanese food through sushi; a small pack from Tesco.
-Took a first bite of raw ginger and threw the pack in the bin.
+Took the first bite of raw ginger and threw the pack in the bin.
 Probably should have started with the sushi but I was clueless.

 It’s hard to enjoy food if unsure of what you are eating.
-As I learn more of sushi it slowly climbs to number one on my Japanese Food Fetish list.
+As I learn more about sushi it slowly climbs to number one on my Japanese Food Fetish list.
 I continue to stick with familiar western sushi, maki rolls etc. with a dip of soy and wasabi.
 Something new next time.
-A great place to test your taste for sushi is Oishi Grand Buffet which packs trays of all sorts – sushi, sashimi (raw fish), Japanese treats.
+A great place to test your taste for sushi is Oishi Grand Buffet which packs trays of all sorts – sushi, sashimi (raw fish), and Japanese treats.
 All-you-can-eat so get in there and stuff your pie hole.